Close Banner

 • Look for Norman Bates himself at the Bates Motel (from the classic thriller, "Psycho").
 You might just catch him red-handed!

 • An Attraction Assistance Pass (AAP) can help guests who find it difficult to wait in a standard queue.
-People with disabilities and health problems can use the card to get return times and come back to rides at a later time.
+People with disabilities and health problems can register for the card in advance.
+Then they can get return times and come back to rides at a later time.

 • Request a tour in Spanish or Mandarin if you prefer another language over English.